Why Myo-Inositol for PCOS Is the Quiet Supplement Story UK Women Should Know About in 2026

 The NHS page on PCOS still leads with weight management, the combined contraceptive pill and metformin.
 Inositol is not currently part of the standard NHS pathway, which is a frustration to many UK PCOS researchers and to plenty of women who have already tried the conventional route.

-The most recent international PCOS guideline, endorsed by the British Fertility Society and referenced by many UK consultants, does mention inositol – but as something that may be considered, with the caveat that the evidence base, while encouraging, is still maturing.
-NICE has not yet recommended it as a first-line option.
-If you are weighing it up, the honest summary is: the evidence is good enough that informed clinicians are recommending it privately, but not yet so settled that public-health bodies are putting it in the formal pathway.
+The most recent international PCOS guideline, whose 2023 update was informed by a fresh systematic review and endorsed by bodies including the British Fertility Society, does mention inositol – but as something that may be considered, with the caveat that the evidence base, while encouraging, is still maturing.
+NICE has not recommended it as a first-line option.
+The honest summary: the evidence is good enough that informed clinicians recommend it privately, but not so settled that public-health bodies have put it in the formal pathway.

 In practice this means: if you are considering myo-inositol for PCOS, talk to your GP, especially if you are also taking metformin, the combined pill or thyroid medication, all of which interact in subtle ways.